 It is often the HUC's responsibility to give the emergency signal.
-Therefore, it is important that the HUC
+Therefore, it is important that the HUC immediately contacts the appropriate area-in most cases, this will be switchboard/locating.

 - be familiar with emergency protocols and their role in each code situation, - ensure that they have all the required information to be able to clearly communicate the emergency (depending upon the code, this may include the patient room number or description of patient), and